dhruva-shashi/coderunner/README.md

 `$ ./installer`

+After performing the above steps, coderunner would have been installed on the system.

 ## How to Use

 - Create a file for input and name it `input.txt`
 - Create a file for output and name it `output.txt`
-- Write the code to a file named `codefile.cpp`
+- Write the code in a file named `codefile.cpp`
 - Run coderunner using the following command

 `$ coderunner`